Dal Makhani (Lentil Curry)

 • 1/4 Smoked Paprika

 In a large pan, heat the butter over medium heat.
 Add the cumin seeds and let them splutter.
-Add the finely chopped onions and sauté until golden brown.
-Add the ginger-garlic paste and green chili, sauté for another minute until the raw smell disappears.
+Add the finely diced onions and sauté until golden brown.
+Add the ginger-garlic paste and green chili, sauté for another minute until the fragrant.
 Add the pureed tomato, red chili powder, turmeric powder, garam masala, and smoked paprika, salt, and pepper.
 Cook until the tomato puree thickens and the oil starts to separate from the masala.
 Add the cooked lentils and beans along with just enough of their cooking liquid to cover beans and lentils.
 Mix well and let it simmer on low heat for about 20-30 minutes, stirring occasionally to prevent sticking.
 Adjust the consistency by adding water if needed if sauce because too thick.

 Step 3/3